sdclibbery/tradr/README.md

  * Pull out if next order becomes unprofitable x Optimise canvas drawing
-* Check historical validity of current trendline parameters: draw graph of full price history with trendline
- * Add page to homepage
+* Check historical validity of current trendline parameters: draw graph of full price history with trendline x Add page to homepage
- * Longer price history
+ * Longer price history - need more gbp-usd data
 * Bots should default to GBP not EUR (eg observer, what else?)
 * Make balance graph into a portfolio graph showing all accounts
  * Include total fiat vs total crypto as a long/short measure